Science through Computation Initiative

 Unlocking a new scale of scientific discoveries with interdisciplinary computational motifs

-We are a group of 15 computational natural scientists working across Oxford, Cambridge, and London - united by a mission to accelerate scientific discovery through computational methods and tools.
+We are a group of 15 computational natural scientists working across the UK and meeting in London - united by a mission to accelerate scientific discovery through computational methods and tools.
 Founded in 2024, our collective brings together experts from chemistry, biology, computer science, and physics.

 We focus on computational motifs – shared patterns and challenges that appear across scientific disciplines.
 By identifying and solving these core bottlenecks, we can create impact at scale, accelerating discovery across multiple fields simultaneously.
 This interdisciplinary approach allows us to spot opportunities that might be missed when working within traditional boundaries.